woc-hack/track_hack/README.md

 # Tracking Hackathon Code Usage
 Replication Package for "The Secret Life of Hackathon Code Where does it come from and where does it go?"

+Only the scripts are available in the replication package.
+The underlying dataset used in the study is the [World of Code](https://worldofcode.org/) (WoC) dataset, and it is too large to share here.
+Please check the [WoC Tutorial](https://github.com/woc-hack/tutorial) for details of how to access and use the dataset.

-# Data Processing Steps Listed below using [WoC](https://github.com/woc-hack/tutorial):
+## Data Processing Steps Listed below using WoC:

 Command for getting required data from WoC